joeyespo/grip/README.md

 - `gfm`: Whether to render using [GitHub Flavored Markdown][gfm]
 - `context`: The project context to use when `gfm` is true, which takes the form of `username/project`
+- `username`: The user to authenticate with GitHub to extend the API limit
+- `password`: The password to authenticate with GitHub to extend the API limit
 - `render_offline`: Whether to render locally using [Python-Markdown][]